spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 ```
 * Follow Utilization of unreachable poller data collector process does it go down and not peak over 40% and 75%?
 * * At 01 it can go over 80%, at 18 up to 40%
-* StartPollersUnreachable looks ok last 24 h it has been 10%, but still usually there are 5 to 8 hosts that becomes unreachable to change to 10
+* StartPollersUnreachable looks ok last 24 h it has been 10%, but still usually there are 5 to 8 hosts that becomes unreachable so change to 10

 ```bash
 # When a host is detected as unreachable, it is no longer checked by the regular pollers (set by `StartPollers`).